 So, keep going!
 Publish a new blog post twice a week, try to make at least a third of your posts 1500 words or more, and make sure your images pop!

-- Frequency of publication (i.e. how many new articles you publish per month) is one of the predictors of success in blogging
+These facts about blogging show that the barrier to entry in blogging is very low but the barrier to success is quite high.
+They also show that frequency of publication (i.e. how many new articles you publish per month) is one of the predictors of success in blogging.